 Family Medicine Teaching Service

-- Residents determine who is on teaching service according to educational needs and workloads
+- Residents determine who is followed on teaching service according to educational needs and workloads

 - Dedicated teaching floor (Three East) and overflow geographic teaching units (Four East and Three Pavilion)